FrannDzs/Barotrauma-PNG-Optimizer-Script/README.md

 4. Run the script `Barotrauma_PNG_optimizer.py` and follow the instructions

 # Features
+- Automatically resizes images exceeding 4096 by height or width, while maintaining the aspect ratio, using the Lanczos algorithm.
 - Works by default with mods installation folder: `%localappdata%\Daedalic Entertainment GmbH\Barotrauma\WorkshopMods\Installed`
 - Works with custom paths
 - Displays file sizes before and after compression
 - Possibility to choose the quality range

+# Dependancies
+- [pip](https://pypi.org/project/pip/): It is automatically installed if the Python version is lower than 3.4

+- [pillow](https://pypi.org/project/Pillow/): The script will ask you if you want to install it